isomerpages/isomerpages-govtech/media/technews/_posts/2020-07-15-more-users-pleased-with-user-friendly-govt-digital-services.md

 ---

+Satisfaction survey scores among Singaporeans and businesses increased by eight percentage points in 2019 from a year earlier, the highest since 2012.

 <div class="bp-youtube">
   <iframe width="560" height="315" src="https://www.youtube.com/embed/C3VHomNg3lQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

 *GovTech's chief executive Kok Ping Soon shares how the Government is making a bigger push this year to improve its digital services for citizens and businesses.
 VIDEO: GOVTECH*

 More Singaporeans are using government digital services and giving them the thumbs-up, just two years after the implementation of the Digital Government Blueprint.
 The five-year plan, launched in June 2018, outlines how the Government will better leverage data and harness new technologies to improve lives.